wetdog/scatter-sounds/README.md

 The wepbage need 4 files to render the sound dataset.

 * **config.json:** Store metadata of the dataset and paths to the data files.
-* **projections.json:** Store the 3d projections of the YAMNet embeddings, labels and other useful metadata of the dataset.
+* **projections.json:** Store the 3d projections of the YAMNet embeddings, labels and other useful metadata of the clips.
 * **sprite.jpg:** The spritesheet image of log-melspectrograms that uses the YAMNet model for each clip of the dataset.
 * **audio.flac:** The "spriteclip" audio with all the dataset clips merged.

 ### Data preprocessing